© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Margaret's churchyard is a scheduled monument protected by Historic England under reference 1015458.
 View the official record →

-The churchyard cross in St Margaret's churchyard is a medieval monument standing in the grounds of the parish church.
+Churchyard cross in St Margaret's churchyard is a medieval monument standing in the village of Ibberton in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015458.

 Churchyard cross in St Margaret's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015458.